deciduously/music/post.md

 split("0,2,4,5,7,9,11,12",a,",");
 ```

-We've now discovered that that list represents the list of semitone offsets from C4 that represent a C major scale.
+We've now discovered that that list represents the list of semitone offsets from A4 that represent an A major scale.
 The random notes that get produced will all be frequencies that correspond to these offsets from 440Hz.

 We way, way overshot this in the process of modelling the domain.
-We can now automatically generate sequences of `StandardPitch` structs that correspond to keys on an 88-key piano to select from: `[C4 D4 E4 F4 G4 A5 B5 C5]`, and each note already knows how to calculate it's frequency in Hertz.
+We can now automatically generate sequences of `PianoKey` structs that correspond to keys on an 88-key piano to select from: `[C4 D4 E4 F4 G4 A5 B5 C5]`, and each note already knows how to calculate it's frequency in Hertz.
 If we want a different scale, we can just ask.

 Two identical notes are called a [unison](https://en.wikipedia.org/wiki/Unison), with 0 cents.
 These intervals are defined within a single octave, so any of them apply across octaves as well - A4 and A5 are in unison just like A4 and another A4, and C4 and A5 is still a major sixth.
 The terms "major", "minor", and "perfect" are not arbitrary, but that discussion is outside the scope of this post.
 I will note that the [tritone](https://en.wikipedia.org/wiki/Tritone), representing 3 whole tones or 6 semitones like `F-B`, is the only one that's none of the three.